avocado-productions/context-collapse/README.md

 ## Creating a release

-After doing the build process above, go into the parent directory and run a `tar` command to collect the necessary files.
+First, modify README.md to target the next release.

+Second, run the build process above.

+Third, use the following commands to create the prebuilt release:

     rm -f context-collapse-prebuilt.tgz
     cd ..